 \subsection{Convergence of Adam}

 Adam was first proposed by \cite{kingma2014adam} with empirical studies and theoretical results on online convex learning.
-After that, many works have focused on its convergence behavior in non-convex smooth field.
-A series of works studied simplified Adam, all requiring an uniform bound for gradients' norm.
-Among these works, \cite{zaheer2018adaptive} demonstrated that Adam can converge within a specific region if step-sizes and decay parameters are determined properly by the smooth parameter. \cite{de2018convergence} proposed a convergence result to a stationary point and required a stringent condition where all stochastic gradients must keep the same sign.
-To circumvent this restrictive requirement, \cite{zou2019sufficient} introduced a convergence bound only requiring hyper-parameters to satisfy specific conditions. \cite{defossez2020simple} conducted a simple proof and further improved the dependency on the heavy-ball momentum parameter.
-Recently, \cite{zhou2023win} introduced Nesterov-like acceleration into both the Adam and AdamW \cite{loshchilov2018decoupled} algorithms indicating their superiority in convergence over the non-accelerated versions.
+The original proof of convergence in \cite{kingma2014adam} was later shown by \cite{reddi2019convergence} to contain gaps. \cite{reddi2019convergence} and the subsequent work \cite{wang2022divergence} also showed that for a range of momentum parameters chosen independently with the problem instance, Adam does not necessarily converge even for convex objectives.
+Many works have focused on its convergence behavior in non-convex smooth fields.
+A series of works studied Adam ignoring corrective terms, all requiring a uniform bound for gradients' norm.
+Among these works, \cite{zaheer2018adaptive} demonstrated that Adam can converge within a specific region if step-sizes and decay parameters are determined properly by the smooth parameter. \cite{de2018convergence} proposed a convergence result to a stationary point and required all stochastic gradients to keep the same sign.
+To circumvent this requirement, \cite{zou2019sufficient} introduced a convergence bound only requiring hyper-parameters to satisfy specific conditions. \cite{defossez2020simple} conducted a simple proof and further improved the dependency on the heavy-ball momentum parameter.
+Recently, \cite{zhou2023win} introduced Nesterov-like acceleration into Adam and AdamW \cite{loshchilov2018decoupled} indicating their superiority in convergence over the non-accelerated versions.
 For Adam-related works under \eqref{eq:affine} or generalized smoothness, we refer readers to Sections \ref{sec:discuss_affine} and \ref{sec:discuss_general}.